 account, you could use a command similar to the one above, but omit the -i

 To connect via HTTPS, you need to know the password to the instance, either by setting it explicitly in the User Data when the instance is created or by retrieving it from the instance.
 Once you know the password, you should be able to connect to the instance with any web browser by typing in the hostname of the instance to the URL field.

 Amazon AWS instances use DHCP to assign private addresses to the public-facing interfaces of an instance.
 The publicly routable IP address that you use to acces the instance is NATed by Amazon to the private address that you see configured on the WAN interface of your instance.

-6. I added custom firewall rules to allow some traffic to my instance, but I am not seeing the packets arrive.
-What the hell is happening?¶
+6. I added custom firewall rules to allow some traffic to my instance, why I am not seeing the packets arrive?¶

 Amazon AWS provides packet filtering in addition to the Netgate Appliance itself being a stateful firewall.
 If you allowed traffic on the Netgate Appliance but have a security group configuration in the settings for the instance that is restricting traffic, you will need to also add your rules to the security group in the EC2 Management Console.